MMB8020 : Scientific Basis of Neurological Disorders

 Many neurological disorders diseases have dramatic debilitating effects and cause major stress within the family.
 Understanding of these diseases and their causes requires knowledge of the basic principle of nerve cell biology.
 This module will introduce students to these principles in the context of several clinically important neurological disorders and will show how defects at the cellular and molecular levels can give rise to the features of the disorders at clinical presentation.
 The diseases selected for study will include both inherited and acquired conditions that affect both nerve cell function and survival.
 The module takes advantage of the wealth of neuroscience experience in Newcastle at both scientific and clinical levels.

 This will be a mainly didactic module, with students being introduced to neurological disorders in man and the associated defects in cells and molecules.
-They will also write an extended essay in which they will apply the approach to understanding disease illustrated by the lectures to an additional disease.
-This will provide them with the opportunity to practice their analytical and written skills.
-In addition to the 30 hrs of formal teaching, the students will be expected to spend a minimum of 170 hrs in self-teaching following the guidelines identified in the lectures.
+In addition to the formal teaching, students will be expected to spend considerable time on independent learning following the guidelines identified in the lectures.

 The format of resits will be determined by the Board of Examiners